ZinYY/Online_RLHF/README.md

 # Online RLHF Pipeline: A Pytorch Implementation

-A PyTorch implementation of the paper "Provably Efficient RLHF Pipeline: A Unified View from Contextual Bandits".
-This repository provides a flexible and modular approach to Reinforcement Learning from Human Feedback (RLHF).
+A PyTorch implementation of the paper "Provably Efficient Online RLHF with One-Pass Reward Modeling".
+This repository provides a flexible and modular approach to Online Reinforcement Learning from Human Feedback (Online RLHF).

 This repository is forked from [OpenRLHF](https://github.com/OpenRLHF/OpenRLHF) repo, and modified to implement our Online RLHF Pipeline.